 Lyman Jackson, like most Connecticut people of color in the 19th century, was neither wealthy nor powerful.
 Rather, he lived almost invisibly at the margins of American society.
 He left no written records, held no elective office, sat on no juries, cast no votes, owned no land, and paid no direct taxes.
 Although a citizen, he had fewer rights than his white neighbors.
 The Connecticut State Constitution, approved in 1818, had reserved the right to vote for whites only.
 To justify that kind of racism, Connecticut also exempted people of color from paying taxes.
-Lyman Jackson paid taxes indirectly.
+But like other Connecticut citizens of color, Lyman Jackson paid taxes indirectly.
 He leased his home, which meant that he paid his white landlord’s taxes with his rent.
 Although he lived in a cotton mill town, Jackson neither owned a mill nor worked in one.
 His small marble gravestone in the Old Willimantic Cemetery is modest and easy to miss.
 In the decade following his death in 1858, his wife, children, and nephew all moved away.
 I only learned who he was — and how Jackson Street got its name — from a short squib in a 19th-century local history.
 Lloyd Baldwin, writing in the 1890s, noted the origin of the name, adding: “Mr. Jackson was for some years a resident on this property as a tenant of Deacon Samuel L. Hill.
 He was a respectable, quiet colored citizen, and with his family enjoyed the confidence and respect of the community in which they resided.”
 Most people in Willimantic today have no idea who Lyman Jackson was, nor that one of their town’s busiest streets was named for him.

 As it turns out, quite a few men and women of color lived in the mill towns and farming communities of eastern Connecticut in the 18th and 19th centuries.
 But evidence of their existence can be hard to find and takes some digging.
 Consequently, it is easy to forget that they were ever here, contributing to the communities in which they lived, helping to build Connecticut.
 For too many years, Americans of color were elbowed to the margins and deliberately not seen.
 Unless white writers wanted to talk about slavery, or provide some comic relief, they generally left black Americans out of literature, movies, and television.
 A few years ago, when I taught an undergraduate course in African American History at Saint Joseph College in West Hartford, the class examined the absence of people of color in movies and television.
 One student, an older African American woman, laughed and said sarcastically, “Honey, don’t you know that there were no black people in Connecticut before 1960?”
 This article attempts to rectify that, to put people of color back into Connecticut history, where they actually were all along.
 This is Lyman and Clarissa Jackson’s story.
 It is also the story of Jackson Street in Willimantic.